-The 2019 AFS Grant application is now closed.
+The 2020 AFS Grant for Short Films is now open.

 AFS Travel Grant applications are open year-round with the application linked to in the dropdown page below.